-Of course, these values are all based on assumptions, and you can find the actual values by finding out the exact weight of each bathtub and multiplying it by the exact weight of 1 gallon of water.
+Of course, these values are all based on assumptions, and you can find the actual values by working out your tub’s capacity and multiplying it out to find the added weight.

 What’s the Lightest Type of Bathtub?

-If we refer to my findings above, we’d find that alcove bathtubs are the lightest type of bathtub.
+If we refer to the charts above, we’d find that alcove bathtubs are the lightest type of bathtub.
 But this also depends on what material they’re made of.

 Different types of materials are used to manufacture bathtubs, and this also influences their weight.
 And since we’ve discussed the relation of bathtub weight with its price, we know that lighter bathtubs are also the cheapest.

 Among all of the materials used for bathtubs, plastic is one of the lightest materials to be used.

 Walk-in bathtubs are generally heavier than all of the other types.
 This, too, depends on the type of materials that are used in its construction.